Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 - Read/Edit: by selecting this option the file will be unencrypted and you will be sent to your text editor to be able to read or edit the note.
 - Delete: by selecting this option the file will be deleted.
-You should be aware that you can only delete files that are currently encrypted.
-If your note is not encrypted, you can encrypt it by going back to the initial menu and picking the `Refresh encryptions` option.
+Be careful as there is currently no confirmation.

 [<- Go back to docs root](README.md)